 So, when taking such a supplement it pays both financially and health-wise to take note of the time of the day when taking probiotics!

 The general advice is if you’re healthy then you probably don’t need to take probiotics.

 Reading articles from biohackers or supplement companies suggests this is not necessarily the case.
 Many biohackers take probiotics supplements as part of their everyday routine.

 Biohacking Gut Health – Synbiotics

-There is a recent trend towards a new type of probiotic supplements called synbiotics.
-These combine both probiotics and prebiotics and help deliver probiotics to your gut intact by giving those gut-nourishing bacteria the fuel they need flourish.
+There is a recent trend towards a new type of probiotic supplement called synbiotics.
+These combine both probiotics and prebiotics and help deliver probiotics to your gut intact by giving those gut-nourishing bacteria the fuel they need to flourish.

 So, are synbiotics the next buzzy nutrition trend?
 I will be looking into Synbiotics supplements very soon.

 Check out great article on Synbiotics here.